-The easiest way to get a running grml-live setup is to just use Grml.
+The easiest way to get a running grml-live setup is to install Grml or grml-medium using grml2hd (for example inside KVM, Virtualbox, VMware,... if you don't want to run it on a physical system).
 Of course using grml-live on a plain, original Debian installation is supported as well.
 So there we go.

-What we have: plain, original Debian squeeze (6.0) with debian-backports enabled.
-(This is important for squashfs-tools.)
+What we have: plain, original Debian Lenny (5.0).

-What we want: build a Grml ISO based on Debian/wheezy for the amd64 architecture using grml-live.
+What we want: build a grml-medium ISO based on Debian/squeeze for the amd64 architecture using grml-live.